Trucking

 Leasing and financing (purchasing a truck by obtaining a loan) have several pros and cons that you’ll want to evaluate before deciding which approach is best for you.
 The primary factor that will determine which path you select is the amount of starting capital you have at your disposal.

-To aid you in your decision, we’ve created this table to highlight the key differences between leasing and financing.
+To help you in your decision, we’ve created this table to highlight the key differences between leasing and financing a semi truck.

 Leasing Financing